Skip to content

 • generated provider docs have no drift and the Pages site builds in strict mode.

-• release evidence links validation expectations, optional live-smoke manifests, benchmark artifacts, distribution artifacts, and known limitations.
+• release evidence links validation expectations, optional live-smoke manifests, benchmark artifacts, generated evidence bundles, dependency-audit evidence, distribution artifacts, JSON summaries, first triage steps, and known limitations.

 • README, docs, changelog, and AGENTS.md reflect public behavior.